ppy/osu-wiki/wiki/Client/Beatmap_editor/Compose/en.md

 ![](img/compose-mania.jpg "Compose editor for osu!mania")
 :::

-**Compose** is the place where [mappers](/wiki/Beatmapping) spend most of the time working on their own maps after finding their [timing](/wiki/Beatmapping/Timing) settings.
-It is possible to inspect any map's design by opening it in `Compose` and studying its [patterns](/wiki/Beatmap/Pattern), [hitsound](/wiki/Beatmapping/Hitsound) placement, and other aspects.
+**Compose** is the place where [mappers](/wiki/Beatmapping) spend most of the time working on their own beatmaps after finding their [timing](/wiki/Beatmapping/Timing) settings.
+It is possible to inspect any beatmap's design by opening it in `Compose` and studying its [patterns](/wiki/Beatmap/Pattern), [hitsound](/wiki/Beatmapping/Hitsound) placement, and other aspects.
 Additionally, any beatmap loaded in the editor can be played and practiced through the [test mode](/wiki/Client/Beatmap_editor/Test_mode).

 During gameplay, the difficulty will appear exactly like displayed in the editor, with exception to hit animations and automatic object stacking.
 To gain fine-grained control over the map, its [`.osu`](/wiki/Client/File_formats/osu_(file_format)) file can be edited directly using a text editor like Notepad.